nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * `semi-detached` or `semi-d` or `semidetached` or `semid`
   * `mansion`
 * Any other `HOUSE_TYPE` will not be accepted.
+* The default `HOUSE_TYPE` after adding a client is none of the above.
+After a property has been added, you cannot reset it back to this default.
 * `LOCATION` can be any non-empty input, but do use appropriate locations for your own utility.
 E.g. `Bishan` or `Marymount`

 Examples: